-Research on language models treats English---particularly SAE---as the status quo, with work on other languages ``often considered `language specific' and thus reviewed as less important than equivalent work on English'' \citep{bender2019benderrule}.
+Research on language models treats English, particularly SAE, as the status quo, with work on other languages ``often considered `language specific' and thus reviewed as less important than equivalent work on English'' \citep{bender2019benderrule}.
 This default of SAE partly reflects the people who hold disproportionate power in these spaces.
-White men are overrepresented in AI research both industry and academia \citep{west2019discriminating}.
-Tech companies leading the generative AI charge, such as Open AI, Google, Microsoft, and Meta, are largely headquartered in the United States with employees and corporate leadership that skew White and male \citep{omara2022why}.
-The demographics of NLP research are also skewed, with researchers disproportionately affiliated with North American and European institutions; researchers from Latin America, Africa, the Middle East, and Southeast Asia are particularly underrepresented \citep{rungta-etal-2022-geographic}.
+Leading industry developers of LLMs, such as Open AI, Google, Microsoft, and Meta, are largely headquartered in the United States, with employees and corporate leadership that skew white and male \citep{omara2022why}.
+Demographics of AI researchers in industry and academia are likewise skewed \citep{west2019discriminating}, with NLP researchers from Latin America, Africa, the Middle East, and Southeast Asia particularly underrepresented \citep{rungta-etal-2022-geographic}.
 While the demographics of those developing and leading NLP research and companies do not directly result in the reinforcement of SAE at the level of language models, this lack of diversity in the technologies' developers and managers can lead to similar thinking in ways that miss potential biases the technology can have \citep{cowgill2020biased} with a default towards an (inequitable) status quo.